 We must open our minds and listen to the truth, even if it is hard to understand.

 7. The Sahasrara or Crown or Spirituality Chakra (Purple or White)

-Crystals that represent this chakra are clear quartz (clearing, aligning, balancing and activating, selenite (balancing), clear topaz (activating).
+Crystals that represent this chakra are clear quartz (clearing, aligning, balancing and activating selenite (balancing), and clear topaz (starting).